schmitech/ollama-chat/README.md

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
 - npm (Node Package Manager)
-- Ollama installed and running on your machine or a remote server
+- Ollama installed and running on your machine

 ## Installation